atoum/atoum/README.md

 ;
 ```

-* *atoum* supports a BDD like syntax with a lot of structural keywords:
+* *atoum* supports a BDD-like syntax with a lot of structural keywords:

 ``` php
 <?php